chataignault/numerics/ieeextreme19/ladder.md

 # Ladder

+LFSR, algorithm optimization.

 ## Problem setting

 The objective is to rewrite the algorithm in `ladder.py` efficiently.

+The algorithm involves a PRNG
+Linear Feedback Shift Register (LFSR), to estimate a probability function, which is then scaled and rounded.

-A sample input is provided in `ladder.txt` and the optimized algorithm is `ladder_optimized.py` which works on all test cases and is re-written to avoid floating-point overflow.
+A sample input is provided in `ladder.txt` and the optimized algorithm is `ladder_solution.py` which works on all test cases and is re-written to avoid floating-point overflow.